prometheus-operator/prometheus-operator/README.md

 ## Third party resources

-The Operator acts on two third party resources (TPRs):
+The Operator acts on the following third party resources (TPRs):

 * **[`Prometheus`](./Documentation/prometheus.md)**, which defines a desired Prometheus deployment.
   The Operator ensures at all times that a deployment matching the resource definition is running.